Daily Planner Has Value for Your Early Learning Program

 Daily planner for organizing preschool program activities

-A daily planner records the activities (stories, art projects, games and songs) teachers and homeschooling parents prepare to support the curriculum.
-The planner specifies the stories you read and songs you sing at circle time, games played during gross motor time, and materials provided for an art project.
+A daily planner records the activities teachers and homeschooling parents prepare to support the curriculum.
+The planner lists the songs you sing at circle time, the games played during gross motor time, and the project introduced at arts and crafts time.

 A program planner works in conjunction with the daily schedule which provides time slots throughout the day for each activity.
 Teachers can be flexible with both the schedule and the planned activities as needed.
 There is always the option to extend an activity that is fun and engaging, or cut short an activity that is unproductive.
 The goal is to engage the children in hands-on experiences while having lots of fun!